evocn/Umi/log.md

   Reinforcements
   Both on specific turns and after defeating specific units

-Talk to units ("Parley" ability)
-Recruiting new units?

 Unmanned ships can be claimed
 Sunk ships can have their men rescued.